 Geopolitical Disruption in the Middle East

-As the situation remains dynamic, our focus continues to be on safeguarding patient care and service delivery through early insight, targeted supplier engagement and strengthened risk controls.
+As the situation remains dynamic, our focus is on safeguarding patient care and service delivery through early insight, targeted supplier engagement and strengthened risk controls.

 Current situation

-A coordinated, proactive and intelligence-led response remains in place across our supply chain, resilience and category teams.
+A coordinated and intelligence-led response remains in place across supply chain, resilience and category teams.

 Targeted supplier engagement